 Limitless technical climbing on perfect, southern sandstone

 The New River Gorge holds more than 60 miles of cliff and more than 3,000 routes.
 The diversity of style here is boundless, but the area’s known for a few distinct traits: long reaches, fancy footwork and healthily spaced bolts.
-While the area doesn’t have many options for beginner climbers, it’s a perfect locale to hone your technique.
+Although the area doesn’t have many options for beginner climbers, it’s a perfect locale to hone your technique.
 To get a taste of what the climbing’s all about, fire your way up Legacy on the Snake Buttress.

 Horseshoe Canyon Ranch, Arkansas